History Behind Proposed Sports Betting Bill in Maryland

 The Washington Commanders play at FedEx Field in Landover, Maryland.
 The Washington Commanders were formerly known as the Washington Football Team, and before that, the Redskins.
 The Commanders are members of the NFL’s NFC East Division.
 Currently coached by Ron Rivera, the franchise has won three Super Bowl championships.

 Yes, sports betting was legalized by residents of the state in the November 2020 election.
 Online sports betting went live during the final months of 2022.

 What’s the legal age to place a bet in Maryland?

 The legal age to place a bet in Maryland will be 21 years of age.

-What type of sports betting options will be available?
+What type of sports betting options are available?

-Will it be legal to bet on college sports in Maryland?
+Is it legal to bet on college sports in Maryland?

-What will Maryland’s sports betting tax revenue be dedicated towards?
+What will Maryland’s sports betting tax revenue be dedicated to?